GGGFred/serialPlotter/README.md

 # serialPlotter

-This application aims to be an simple adaptive serial port plotter, which means than you can plot up to 10 channels by sending "%f %f %f .....\r\n" from any embedded device by USART port..
+This application aims to be a simple adaptive serial port plotter, which means than you can plot up to 10 channels by sending "%f %f %f .....\r\n" from any embedded device by USART port..

 QCustomPlot was used to achieve the plot.. http://qcustomplot.com/